cmkushnir/NMSModBuilder/Doc/Tab_PakItems.md

 # PAK Items
-First select the pak tree you wish to browse, by selecting an item from the pak combobox.
+First select the pak tree you wish to browse, by selecting an item from the pak combobox.</br>
-The pak combobox list: merged game paks (default - first blank item), individual mod paks, individual game paks.
-Usually you will either select a mod pak (if you want to look at the changes it makes), or the merged game paks.
+The first blank entry (default) represents the merged game pak item tree (all pak items from all game pak files), it is followed by the individual mod paks.

+> The app used to display all the game pak files in the combobox as well,
+> but without a real use-case for selecting a specific game pak file that code has been commented out.

 ![](Tab_PakItems1.png)